 An exemption was given to Oregon, Delaware, Nevada, and Montana when the Professional and Amateur Sports Protection Act (PASPA) went into effect in 1992.
 These four states had already started offering sports betting on a small scale, and the new legislation did not apply to them.

 In Oregon, the Oregon Lottery started offering parlay bets on NFL games through a program called Sports Action.
 Sports Action stopped being available in 2007 as the state was facing enormous pressure from the NCAA.

 The United States Supreme Court faced a tough decision in early 2018 because the PASPA was being challenged by the state of New Jersey.
 Professional sports leagues were lobbying the court to continue the federal ban on sports betting, while New Jersey wanted to offer sports betting.

 The Supreme Court decided to lift the federal ban, and there are now more than 20 states that have legalized sports betting.
 Oregon did not need to create any new legislation to offer sports betting, but this decision by the Supreme Court did get the Oregon Lottery to resume sports betting.

 The Oregon Lottery hired SBTech to offer sports betting services in the state, including online sports betting.
 SBTech officially launched the Scoreboard app on October 16, 2019, becoming the 12th state to offer sports betting.

+Unlike other states like Pennsylvania, where the offer of the Penn sportsbook is quite wide.
+Oregon has currently very limited options for betting.
 Sports betting kiosks will eventually be installed at retail locations throughout the state.
 That has not happened so far.
 Right now, betting is limited to the Scoreboard app and tribal casinos.